Can You Be Perfect in this Lifetime?

 There are other factors such obedience and sound doctrine, but I hope you get the gist of how our growth (spiritual maturity) leads to the perfection of our spirits.

 Walking the narrow way is not the path of least resistance.
 Often, it takes patience and perseverance to move forward in the things of God.
 Many concede to the state of imperfection as an excuse to remain in their carnal ways.
-They would rather submit to the authority of salaried religious men instead of trusting solely in Jesus Christ to lead and guide them in the Spirit to all truth.
+They would rather submit to the authority of salaried religious men instead of trusting solely on Christ to lead and guide them in the Spirit to all truth.

 Perfection will only come through a repentant heart and believing in the Gospel.
 It leads to growing in the character of righteousness and holiness as we are being prepared by the Holy Spirit for our eternal destiny.